CrystalizedDreamer/fakestore-appCICD/README.md

 The order and product creation logics were also connected with firestore so the app can be created and manipulated on the fly.

+1.99 update: The Vercel / CI/CD update

+Utilizing jest, I have created test scenarios for the rendering of the app itself, and for the actual product cards. lastly is an integraton test to ensure that the cart is updated as products are added in properly.

+As outlined in the project guidelines, this app will not commit if the tests fail the link in question being:

+fakestore-app-cicd.vercel.app